HarshavardhanKurtkoti/Phising_Domain_Detection/README.md

 - **DVC**: Data Version Control for managing datasets and experiments.
 - **MLflow**: Model tracking, logging, and managing experiments.
 - **Docker**: Containerization of the application for easy deployment.
+- **MongoDB**: NoSQL database used for storing and managing data efficiently.
 - **Python**: Programming language for implementing ML models and pipelines.
 - **.env files**: Secure storage of environment variables.
 - **setup.py**: Python packaging for managing dependencies.